 - Connect with the supporters who already love your organization

 If you don’t have much experience with the YouTube platform, starting a channel and posting content may seem a little daunting.
-However, YouTube Creator Academy offers video production lessons that are tailored specifically to nonprofits.
+However, YouTube Creator Academy offers video production lessons tailored specifically to nonprofits.

 4. Google Earth and Maps